Friday, June 11, 2021

 How to Best Implement a Competency-Based Training Program

 To stay on top of the competition, organizations need to keep evolving.
 They need to keep unlearning and relearning.
 Their employees in turn need to be in a constant cycle of improvement.
 Competency-based evaluation and training are the need of the hour.
 Simply buying a solution, however, will not get you far.
-Organizations need to figure out how to best Implement a Competency-Based Training Program.
+Organizations need to figure out how to best implement a Competency-Based Training Program.
 Only then can we efficiently and effectively utilize the tools at our disposal.

 Planning phase